-One of those objects was M44, the Beehive star cluster or Praesepe (Manger) in the constellation Cancer the Crab, which lies between Gemini and Leo.
-Even seeing the main stars that make up dim Cancer was a treat.
-The Beehive was a large glowing patch of haze to my eyes and its many stars filled the view in my telescope, but large clusters like this are appreciated best with binoculars.
+One of those objects is the Beehive star cluster (M44) in the constellation Cancer the Crab, which lies between Gemini and Leo.
+The Beehive is a large glowing patch of haze and its many stars fill the view in a telescope, but large clusters like this are appreciated best with binoculars.
 In times long past the cluster was used as a storm predictor.
 It would be one of the first objects to disappear when the light clouds that often precede a weather system would move in.

-Two other clusters, technically three, are visible to the naked eye this time of year when the sky is clear and unpolluted by inefficient lighting.
 The Coma Star Cluster, or Melotte 111, lies in the constellation Coma Berenices, between the tail of Leo and Canes Venatici the Hunting Dogs.
 It is a large, somewhat sparse cluster that spills beyond the view of most binoculars, and centuries ago it was regarded as the tuft of Leo’s tail.
 The other one, or two, is the Double Cluster between Perseus and Cassiopeia.
 This pair fits within the view of a low power telescope eyepiece, but binoculars give a better perspective.
-Following a nearby string of stars with binos will bring you to the Stock 2 star cluster, less spectacular but just as delightful to observe.
+Following a nearby string of stars with binos will bring you to the Stock 2 star cluster, less spectacular but delightful to observe.

 This Week in the Solar System